 RESIDENTIAL PAPER refers to newspaper and all of its inserts, catalogs, chipboard (beer & soda cartons), cereal boxes, computer paper, envelopes, gift boxes, greeting cards, junk mail, magazines, office paper, paper toilet/towel rolls, phone books, text books (without hard covers) and work books.
 Also, all types of flattened - folded in half/cut down corrugated cardboard (put in cart vertically so cart will completely empty.

-WHAT NOT TO PUT IN THE RECYCLING CART/BUCKET: No grass, leaves, brush, batteries, electronics, construction debris, diapers, pizza boxes, styrofoam, vinyl, food, pet waste, liquids or trash of any kind.
+DO NOT PUT IN YOUR RECYCLING CART/BUCKET: No grass, leaves, brush, batteries, electronics, construction debris, diapers, pizza boxes, styrofoam, vinyl, food, pet waste, liquids or trash of any kind.

 NO PLASTIC BAGS: DO NOT put plastic bags in your recycling cart/bucket.
 DO NOT BAG RECYCLABLES.
 Plastic bags are the worst contaminant in the recycling stream.
 Return plastic bags to retailers or dispose of with your household trash.

-DO NOT RECYCLE - These items are to be thrown out with your regular trash:
+DO NOT RECYCLE - These items are to be thrown out with your household trash:

 Glass: auto glass, ceramics, drinking glasses, window glass, mirrors and light bulbs.